By LUXE City Guides; images by Calvin Sit

 You’ll spot another landmark as you head west: an enormous white statue of Kwun Yam, or Guanyin, the Chinese goddess of mercy.
 Built in 2015, this is the second-tallest statue of the deity in the world, and at 76 metres, it is more than twice as tall as the famous Big Buddha on Lantau Island.

 Another 10 minutes of pedalling gets you from the monastery to Tai Mei Tuk.
-This is place designed for escape.
+This place is designed for escape.
 Cafes like Pimary (part of a lovely lifestyle store) offer tranquil spaces to while away the afternoon, while the row of alfresco restaurants along Sam Wo Road attract a constant stream of diners for lunch and dinner.
 Many opt to cook their own meals at the expansive public barbecue site overlooking Tolo Harbour.
 Each of the marble-clad pits is free to use; bring your own food and charcoal or buy it from the kiosks nearby.

 Just past the barbecue area is the Tai Mei Tuk Water Sports Centre, where you can rent canoes, sailboats and windsurfing boards for as little as HK$14 per hour.
 A small hill nearby takes you to the Tai Mei Tuk Family Walk, an easy path that rewards you with views over the surrounding mountains and water.